The Abolition of Man: Impact amongst public intellectuals

-Lewis's concept of "the Tao" has become understood as a shorthand of Natural law.
-As such, his essay is now regarded as both key to the revival of this idea of natural law, and a strong counterpoint to ethics of Karl Barth, where morality depends on Special revelation.
-Some legal minds have come to see Lewis's essay as bolstering the Calvinist understanding of Natural Law, as being transcendent in nature.
+Lewis's concept of the Tao has become understood as a shorthand of natural law.
+As such, his essay is now regarded as both key to the revival of this idea of natural law, and a strong counterpoint to ethics of Karl Barth, where morality depends on special revelation.
+Some legal minds have come to see Lewis's essay as bolstering the Calvinist understanding of natural law as being transcendent in nature.

 Ross Douthat has written about the book's ideas many times in The New York Times, listing it as one of the books he would assign to all college students, especially as they critique the threats of modern technology.
-The philosopher Peter Kreeft shared this view, including it as one of six "books to read to save Western Civilization," alongside Lost in the Cosmos by Walker Percy, Mere Christianity by C. S. Lewis, The Everlasting Man by G. K. Chesterton, Orthodoxy by G. K. Chesterton, and Brave New World by Aldous Huxley.
+Philosopher Peter Kreeft shared this view, including it as one of six "books to read to save Western civilization," alongside Lost in the Cosmos by Walker Percy, Mere Christianity by C. S. Lewis, The Everlasting Man by G. K. Chesterton, Orthodoxy by G. K. Chesterton, and Brave New World by Aldous Huxley.

 Passages from The Abolition of Man are included in William Bennett's 1993 book The Book of Virtues.
-However, as historian Paul E Michelson points out, many intellectuals have been prompted by Lewis's work to argue directly against him.
+As historian Paul E. Michelson points out, though, many intellectuals have been prompted by Lewis's work to argue directly against him.
 This includes B. F. Skinner in his work Beyond Freedom and Dignity.
-Skinner asserts that in his Behaviorist school of psychology, contra Lewis, "Man is being abolished....What is being abolished is autonomous man—...the man defended by the literatures of freedom and dignity."
+Skinner asserts that in his Behaviorist school of psychology, contrary to Lewis, "Man is being abolished ...
+What is being abolished is autonomous man— ... the man defended by the literatures of freedom and dignity."